mickdowling16/premier-league-quiz/README.md

 ### Unsolved Bugs

-1. I ran into a bug when adding the score counter to my quiz.
-A user is able to keep clicking the correct answer before clicking the next button and increasing their correct score counter as many as they would like.
-This is obviously a big issue as the user can skew their results.
-I was unsure of how to fix this bug.

 ### Solved Bugs

 1. A bug that I ran into when coding my website was that I was able to randomise my questions but the same question could appear 2 or 3 times in one quiz.
 This was caused by the question in the array being randomly called multiple times.
 This problem took me a while to fix and it couldn't get the hang of it.
 I eventually solved it by assigning the random number I was generating for the question array a variable and using this variable to splice that question from the array so it wouldn't be asked again.
 Where I was having trouble with this was that I wasn't setting this random number as a variable so I couldn't call it again in my splice.
 The bug is now fixed and the quiz is working correctly as intended

+2. I ran into a bug when adding the score counter to my quiz.
+A user was able to keep clicking the correct answer before clicking the next button and increasing their correct score counter as many as they would like.
+This was obviously a big issue as the user can skew their results.
+I was unsure of how to fix this bug.
+I fixed this bug by adding a clicked = false variable.
+When a an answer button was clicked this changed to true.
+I used an if statement to only increment score when clicked was false and then reset the clicked value back to false after every question.
+This meant each button could only be clicked once before the next question was loaded, fixing my problem.

+3. Another bug I ran into at the testing stage of my project was after 3 rounds of games the quiz would no longer show questions.
+This was because I had used the splice method to remove questions from my array to avoid duplicates.
+I fixed this by declaring an empty array variable for these questions to go into.
+I think add this array back into my questions array at the end of each game.
+This makes sure the game can be played multiple times.

 ### Lighthouse